 Why is it relevant?
 What do we get out of knowing whether a candidate is gay or straight?
 We live in a province where gay marriage is legal and hundreds of thousands of citizens, gay and straight (who aren’t Mayor Rob Ford) revel in Toronto’s Pride parade.

 Even in the American heartland, long-held prejudices fanned by the religious right are melting away.
-In last week’s by Text-Enhance">election, gay marriage initiatives passed in several states (although it’s still constitutionally banned in 31) and Wisconsin voters elected Tammy Baldwin, the first openly gay senator.
+In last week’s election, gay marriage initiatives passed in several states (although it’s still constitutionally banned in 31) and Wisconsin voters elected Tammy Baldwin, the first openly gay senator.

 Is the above statement naivety of what’s really going on in this country or does the rest of the world believes this?
 We as a community are still in an uphill battle for marriage equality and complete repeal of DOMA.
 We’re still facing the ongoing challenges of making sure our government protects our jobs with initiatives like ENDA (Employee Non Discrimination Act) on a federal level so it ensures that LGBT can’t be fired because of our sexual orientation.